 We recommend selecting one of the income-driven plans (Pay As You Earn, Income-Based, or Income-Contingent) since these plans will most likely offer you the lowest payment amount.
 Additionally, after making the required number of qualifying payments, your outstanding loan balance may be forgiven.

 If you want to get an idea of what your payment amount may be on any of the available plans, you can utilize the repayment estimator tool.

 The PSLF Program was established to reward you for your work in the public sector.
 In this program, your outstanding loan balance can be forgiven after you make 120 qualifying payments.
 The PSLF Program requires some long-term planning.

 Servicemembers Civil Relief Act (SCRA)

-A great way to save money over the life of your loan is to lower your interest rate.
-Service members eligible for this benefit can have their interest rate capped at 6% during their service.
+Service members eligible for this benefit can have their interest, costs, and fees capped at 6% during their service.